huggingface/diffusers/CONTRIBUTING.md

 An example can be seen [here](https://github.com/huggingface/diffusers/pull/2400).

-Community pipeline PRs are only checked at a superficial level and it is desired to be maintained by the author.
+Community pipeline PRs are only checked at a superficial level and ideally they should be maintained by their original authors.

 Contributing a community pipeline is a great way to understand how Diffusers models and schedulers work.
 Having contributed a community pipeline is usually the first stepping stone to contributing an official pipeline to the core package.